 C5.
-Part of Lot No. 2 in the 20th range of lots in said Town of Bridgton as bounded and described in a certain deed from Elizabeth M. Newcomb to Willard D. March dated May 26, 1922, and recorded in said Registry of Deeds, Book 1104, Page 326, as follows: "Commence at the corner of stone walls at the northwesterly corner of the most westerly field of George A. Kilborn; thence S 78° W by a spotted line, about 56 rods to the southeasterly corner of land of Sarah P. Berry; thence westerly by the southerly line of said Berry land to the southwesterly corner thereof on the westerly head-line of said Lot No.2; thence southerly on said westerly head-line of said Lot No. 2 to the southwesterly corner of the aforesaid westerly range of said Lot No. 2 to the southeasterly corner of the aforesaid westerly field of said George A. Kilborn; thence northerly by the wall on the westerly end-line of said field to the northwesterly corner of said field, being the point begun at.
+Part of Lot No. 2 in the 20th range of lots in said Town of Bridgton as bounded and described in a certain deed from Elizabeth M. Newcomb to Willard D. March dated May 26, 1922, and recorded in said Registry of Deeds, Book 1104, Page 326, as follows: "Commence at the corner of stone walls at the northwesterly corner of the most westerly field of George A. Kilborn; thence S 78° W by a spotted line, about 56 rods to the southeasterly corner of land of Sarah P. Berry; thence westerly by the southerly line of said Berry land to the southwesterly corner thereof on the westerly head-line of said Lot No.2; thence southerly on said westerly head-line of said Lot No. 2 to the southwesterly corner of said lot, the same being in the bed of the Hale Brook", so-called; thence easterly on the southerly range of said Lot No. 2 to the southeasterly corner of the aforesaid westerly field of said George A. Kilborn; thence northerly by the wall on the westerly end-line of said field to the northwesterly corner of said field, being the point begun at.